IELTS Vocabulary A (Part 3)

 aliment n.
 That which nourishes.

 alkali n.
-Anything that will neutralize an acid, as lime, magnesia, etc.
+Anything that will neutralise an acid, as lime, magnesia, etc.

 allay v.
 To calm the violence or reduce the intensity of; mitigate.